Election results may be delayed — but not because of fraud

-WASHINGTON (AP) — A shift to mail voting is increasing the chances that Americans will not know the winner of November’s presidential race on election night.
+WASHINGTON D.C.(Nextar Media Wire, AP) — A shift to mail voting is increasing the chances that Americans will not know the winner of November’s presidential race on election night.
 But that doesn’t mean the results will be flawed or fraudulent, as President Donald Trump suggested on Thursday.

 Trump, seeking to already undermine the results of an election he could lose, demanded that the winner of the Nov.
 3 contest be known that night.